HOSTED-POWER/docs-turbostack-app/Technologies/CMS & Frameworks/Drupal/referenceguide.md

 ### Redis and Varnish Caching

 For improved performance, we recommend using Redis and optionally a reverse proxy such as Varnish.
-Both these options can be easily configured in the TurboStack App.
+Both these options can be easily configured in [TurboStack.app](https://my.turbostack.app/ "TurboStack Platform").

 While Varnish works out-of-the-box, Redis needs to be specifically configured in your application.
 You can find our documentation on how to configure Redis caching
 [here](../../Caching/redis.md)